Alabama Court Records

 Montgomery, Alabama 36104.

 Depending on the method in which the inmate records are stored, the records requested may be available for copying or viewing.
-When the requested records are available, the ADOC Research and Planning Division will notify the requestor, who will then schedule an in-person appointment.
-Here, the requestor may make copies of the record after viewing it.
+When the requested records are available, the ADOC Research and Planning Division typically notifies the requestor, who then schedules an in-person appointment.
+Here, the requester may make copies of the record after viewing it.
 However, copy fees may apply.
 Requestors may schedule appointments between Monday and Friday, from 9:00 a.m. to 3:00 p.m.

 For county inmates, requestors may send requests to the sheriff’s offices in the county where the inmate is detained.
 The Alabama Sheriffs Association website provides a list of Alabama Sheriffs in the state.
 Generally, large Alabama counties have online jail rosters where interested persons may search for county jail inmate records.

-How To Put Money On Jail Inmates Book In Alabama?
+How To Put Money in Jail Inmates' Books in Alabama?

 Interested persons may make payment using any of these four methods:

-• Mail-in payment by money order: Send a money order and a deposit coupon available at the facility or the Access Secure Deposits website.
+- Mail-in payment by money order: Send a money order and a deposit coupon, which is available at the facility or the Access Secure Deposits website.
 Mail the money order and deposit coupon to:

 Secure Deposits—Alabama DOC